Booking Cruise Excursions: Cruise Line vs. Independent

 As noted above, I strongly recommend booking excursions directly through the cruise line if you’re a first-time cruiser.
 Once you’ve gotten the hang of things, and understand the importance of being back to the ship on time, going out on your own may be the best choice, given the flexibility and cost savings you will enjoy.

-Ultimate Guide to Cruise Excursions
+Cruise Excursions FAQ

 Subscribe to my Cruiseletter